-- When you identify yourself, you may say that you work in health care, and what your role is in health care, but you may not say (or even hint at) what organization you work for. - You must state that you are only speaking for yourself, not for the organization or your colleagues. - Don't identify your colleagues unless they specifically give you permission to do that. - You may not use any patient, member, family, customer or supplier information - even if you don't think they would be identifiable.
-For example, you might want to tell an anecdote about a 60-year-old female patient that had a great outcome with a hip replacement in April 2013, but you need to make your description of her very generic: "Not long ago I worked with a patient who had a great outcome with an orthopaedic procedure."
+- When you identify yourself, you may say that you work in health care, and what your role is in health care, but you may not say (or even hint at) what organization you work for. - You must state that you are only speaking for yourself, not for the organization or your colleagues. - Don't identify your colleagues unless they specifically give you permission to do that. - You may not use any member, family, customer or supplier information even if you don't think they would be identifiable.
+For example, you might want to tell an anecdote about a 67- year-old female member who had a great outcome with a hip replacement, but you need to make your description of her very generic: "Not long ago I helped a member who had a great outcome with an orthopedic procedure."